Outreach, Education and Training

 The Morton Arboretum: Lisle, IL

-Description: The Global Tree Conservation Program (GTCP) team at the Morton Arboretum focuses on preventing extinction of threatened tree species with particular focus on oak ecosystems (genus Quercus).
-We work with local partners to conduct demographic studies, population surveys, ecological field experiments, seedling propagation trials, and spatial distribution models that inform needed conservation actions (e.g., ecological niche models, potential distribution models).
-Participants will collaborate with the GTCP team by developing their research project within the context of one of our existing projects: (1) Incorporating threatened and rare oaks in restoration plantings in California, (2) Creating conservation groves for threatened oaks in Southeastern US, (3) Safeguarding threatened oak ecosystems in Mesoamerican cloud forests, or (4) Integrated conservation of the critically endangered shrub Guaiacum unijugum in Baja California sur, Mexico.
+Description: The Global Tree Conservation Program (GTCP) team at the Morton Arboretum focuses on preventing the extinction of threatened tree species with a particular focus on oak ecosystems (genus Quercus).
+We work with local partners to conduct demographic studies, population surveys, ecological field experiments, seedling propagation trials, and spatial distribution models that inform needed conservation actions (e.g., ecological niche models, and potential distribution models).
+Participants will collaborate with the GTCP team by developing their research project within the context of one of our existing projects: (1) Incorporating threatened and rare oaks in restoration plantings in California, (2) Creating conservation groves for threatened oaks in Southeastern US, (3) Safeguarding threatened oak ecosystems in Mesoamerican cloud forests, or (4) Integrated conservation of the critically endangered shrub Guaiacum unijugum in Baja California Sur, Mexico.
 Although the participant should be based at Morton, he/she will travel to field locations to gather data and work with in situ partners.
 Our field sites are in southern California, Mexico, and Costa Rica.
 In addition to research, the student will learn about how to prioritize species for conservation action, conservation action planning, and communicating science to a broad audience.

 Mentor: Dr. Sean Hoban is a Tree Conservation Biologist at The Morton Arboretum.
 His research focuses on gathering the knowledge about genetics, geography, and ecology of plants, to help foster species’ resilience in times of change.